Calculating Hard Disk Volume: A complete walkthrough

 Basic Calculation: Advertised Capacity vs. Usable Space

 The advertised capacity of a hard drive is usually the raw capacity—the total number of bytes the drive can physically store.
-However, after formatting and considering the factors mentioned above, the usable space will always be less.
+Still, after formatting and considering the factors mentioned above, the usable space will always be less.
 There's no single magic formula, as the percentage of usable space varies depending on factors like the file system used.
 Generally, you can expect a loss of 5-15% or even more, particularly with smaller drives.

-For example, a 1TB (1000GB) hard drive might show only around 930GB to 950GB of usable space after formatting and creating a partition.
+Take this: a 1TB (1000GB) hard drive might show only around 930GB to 950GB of usable space after formatting and creating a partition.

 Advanced Calculation: Accounting for File System Overhead and Partitioning

 Calculating the usable space more precisely requires a deeper understanding of the specific file system's overhead.
 Unfortunately, there isn't a universal formula to precisely calculate this overhead.
-However, we can illustrate with a simplified example:
+Still, we can illustrate with a simplified example:

 - Raw Capacity: 1000 GB